Signed in as:

 We all love our kids, but an afternoon and evening on our own for a movie and then, maybe, dinner, isn't bad, either.
 Free movie and snacks at 2 pm on designated Sundays. scheduled events.

 We encourage attendees to read ahead of the schedule if possible since some titles may be in short supply near the discussion date.
-Here is the list of books scheduled for the 2022-2023 Book Discussion Series::
+Here is the list of books scheduled for the remainder of the 2023-2024 Book Discussion Series::

 Apr 15, 2024 Lessons In Chemistry (Bonnie Garmus)